Fast Evaluation of Unbiased Atomic Forces in ab initio Variational Monte Carlo via the Lagrangian Technique: Validation of the method

-From a technical point of view, the exchange of wavefunctions between CP2K~{\cite{Kuehne2020_CP2K_JCP}} and TurboRVB~{\cite{2020NAK2}} required careful attention to differences in conventions, which is a common challenge across electronic structure packages.
-Examples include the use of spherical-harmonic versus Cartesian Gaussian Type Orbitals (GTOs), normalization constants and their application stage (pre- vs post-contraction, shell-wise vs AO-level), and related notational choices.
+From a technical point of view, the exchange of wavefunctions between CP2K~{\cite{Kuehne2020_CP2K_JCP}} and TurboRVB~{\cite{2020NAK2}} required careful consideration to deal with differences in conventions, which is a common challenge among electronic structure packages.
+Examples are the use of spherical-harmonic versus Cartesian Gaussian Type Orbitals (GTOs), normalization constants, and their application stage (pre- vs post-contraction, shell-wise vs AO-level), and related notational choices.
 In this work, we adopted the TREX-IO~{\cite{2023POS}} format, a flexible library that standardizes conventions for exchanging wavefunctions, structures, and pseudopotentials among electronic structure packages.
 TREX-IO effectively absorbed inter-code convention mismatches and played a key role in robust data exchange between CP2k and TurboRVB in this work.